spacetelescope/jwst/docs/jwst/associations/association_reference.rst

 both the rule matched, and by the initial member that matched it.
 The following example will illustrate this concept.

-For JWST :ref:`level3-associations`, many associations created must have members that all share the same filter.
+For JWST :ref:`Level 3<asn-level3-techspecs>`, many associations created must have members that all share the same filter.
 To avoid writing rules for each filter, the rules have a condition that states that it doesn't matter what filter is specified, as long as the association